jgrassler/talks/magnum-debugging-101/lightning/main.md

 This happens if the Glance image does not have an `os-distro` field in its metadata.
-Magnum uses this field to determine which image specific driver to use, so set it to fix this problem.
+Magnum uses this field to determine which image specific driver to use, so set it and the error will go away.

 -->